prakashverma-dev/prakashverma-dev/README.md

   - 💬 Ask me about **Tech, Javascript, Python, DSA, MERN, AI & ML**
   - 📫 How to reach me:  **https://www.linkedin.com/in/theverma/**
   - 😄 Pronouns: **he/him**
-  - ⚡ Fun fact: **I'm good at adding humour and interest in learning new tech stack.**
+  - ⚡ Fun fact: **I'm good at mixing humor with a strong interest in learning new tech stacks.**

 ###